CodeTanzania/emis-dashboard/README.md

 npm install
 ```

-- then if working on a feature start by creating feature branch of what you are working on by
+- Then if working on a feature start by creating feature branch of what you are working on by

 ```sh
 git flow feature start [feature_name]
 ```

-- after you are done working on a feature branch submit a PR for Review.
+- After you are done working on a feature branch submit a PR for Review.